 The kitten is getting bigger.
 Now he can regulate his body temperature, explore, and you’ll see his first teeth appearing!
 This is the time for new challenges and ongoing learning.

 - Help him to start to do things for himself.
 Put a litter tray in a convenient position and encourage him to urinate when you put him in it.
 Or prepare to be surprised.
 Did you know that most kittens learn to use it all by themselves?

 - Change his food.
 At 3-4 weeks, kittens start to eat solid food.
 Although they still need milk, they drink less of it.
-Offer him semi moist or dry food for cats suitable for his age, such as Ultima Junior, wetting it with warm water or kitten formula milk.
+Offer him semi moist or dry food for cats suitable for his age, such as Ultima Junior with Chicken, wetting it with warm water or kitten formula milk.

 - Invite him to explore.
 You could prepare a specific space such as a baby’s playpen, or a room where there’s nothing dangerous.

 - Start to wean him.
 Your kitten will drink less milk and eat more solid food up to the age of 8 weeks.
 At this point he’ll have his full set of teeth, and can be fully weaned.
 He can now eat dry food himself, and doesn’t need you to wet it for him.

 - Start on the vaccination and deworming processes.
 Now is the time for a visit to the vet.